Healthy Banana Oatmeal Muffins

 2 medium overripe bananas

 • Add the oat flour and baking powder to the mashed bananas.
-(Optional: I recommend adding in 1 tbsp of water if your mixture is thick).
+(Optional: I recommend adding in 1 tbsp of water).
 Add in vanilla and 1/4 tsp salt if you at this time if you desire.
 Mix until combined but do not overmix.
+Let the mixture sit for 5 minutes.

 1/2 tsp baking powder, 1 tbsp water, 1 tsp vanilla extract, 1/4 tsp salt salt

-• Fold in chocolate chips, blueberries, or walnuts if desired.
+• Fold in chocolate chips, blueberries, or walnuts (if desired- but highly recommended!
+These muffins are just subtly sweetness with no additions).
 You can also wait to add these ingredients until the batter is in the muffin pan.
 Sprinkle it on top and press the toppings into the batter with a spoon or your finger.

-• In a greased muffin pan, add in ~1/4 cup of batter into 6 muffin tins.
+• In a greased muffin pan, add in ~1/4 cup of batter into 6 muffin tins to make smaller muffins.
 (Optional: Use muffin tin liners).

 *You can also make 3 LARGE muffins.

-• Bake for 15-17 minutes until slightly browned on the edges and a toothpick comes out clean.
+• Bake for 16-18 minutes until golden browned on the edges and a toothpick comes out clean.

 *Large muffins: 20-22 minutes – or until the toothpick comes out clean.